How to Write an Annual Leave Request Letter: Examples for 2026

 Do & Don’t - What Makes This Request Easy to Approve

-Managers and HR teams read annual leave requests fast.
-They want to understand the dates, the impact, and the next step almost immediately.
-When the message is vague, overexplained, or badly timed, approval slows down even if the leave itself is possible.
+Managers and HR teams review annual leave requests quickly.
+They want to see the dates, understand the impact, and know the next step right away.
+Vague, overly detailed, or poorly timed messages can delay approval, even if the leave is otherwise possible.

 What Weakens the Request Fast